Jahnvi-bansal/OIBSIP/README.md

 # OIBSIP
-Oasis Infobyte Internship in "Java Development" task 1 and 2
+Oasis Infobyte Internship in "Java Programming" task 1 and 2